Project-1

 graphics but also by user exploration.
 How the learner navigates is

 therefore essential to the learning result.
-To find effective patterns of
+To find effective patterns

 page design for different types of learning content, applying eye-tracking